lammps/lammps/doc/src/Speed_kokkos.rst

-   The default binsize for :doc:`atom sorting <atom_modify>` on GPUs is equal to the default CPU neighbor binsize (i.e. 2x smaller than the default neighbor binsize on GPUs).
-When running simple pair-wise potentials like Lennard Jones on GPUs, using a 2x larger binsize for atom sorting (equal to the default binsize for building the neighbor list on GPUs) and a more frequent sorting than default (e.g. sorting every 100 time steps instead of 1000) may improve performance.
+   The default binsize for :doc:`atom sorting <atom_modify>` on GPUs is equal to the default CPU neighbor binsize (i.e. 2x smaller than the default GPU neighbor binsize).
+When running simple pair-wise potentials like Lennard Jones on GPUs, using a 2x larger binsize for atom sorting (equal to the default GPU neighbor binsize) and a more frequent sorting than default (e.g. sorting every 100 time steps instead of 1000) may improve performance.

 .. code-block:: bash